JFK's grandson slams Pence's interpretation of 'Profiles in Courage' - KTVZ

 Pence wrote in the op-ed, “The question naturally arises: Who, among the Senate Democrats, will stand up to the passions of their party this time?
 Who will stand up against ‘legislative mob rule’ and for the rule of law?
 Who will be the 2020 Profile in Courage?”

-In a series of tweets, Schlossberg wrote that Pence “is right to celebrate Ross, a public servant who, foreseeing his own defeated, nonetheless summoned the courage to vote his conscience, and put the national interest above his own.
+In a series of tweets, Schlossberg wrote that Pence “is right to celebrate Ross, a public servant who, foreseeing his own defeated (sic), nonetheless summoned the courage to vote his conscience, and put the national interest above his own.
 But let’s not be confused.”

 Trump “was impeached because he did the exact opposite — he put his own interests ahead of our country’s national security and, in the process, broke federal law,” he wrote.